-2020 was a exceptional year with movements, trends and incidents we have never seen before.
+2020 was an exceptional year with movements, trends, and incidents we have never seen before.
 How did IT leaders all around the world think about it and respond to a world that has been turned upside-down?
-A fresh IT Leadership survey by The Harvey Nash/KPMG, asking 4,219 CIOs around the world offers illuminating answers.
+A fresh IT Leadership survey by The Harvey Nash/KPMG, asking 4,219 CIOs around the world, offers illuminating answers.

 Largest IT Leadership Survey – The Harvey Nash/KPMG CIO Survey 2020

-The 2020 Harvey Nash/ KPMG CIO Survey is the largest IT leadership survey in the world in terms of number of respondents.
-The survey was conducted of 4,219 CIOs and technology leaders across 83 countries.
+The 2020 Harvey Nash/ KPMG CIO Survey is the largest IT leadership survey in the world in terms of the number of respondents.
+The survey was conducted on 4,219 CIOs and technology leaders across 83 countries.

-It surveys 4,219 IT leaders surveyed across a wide 62% range of industries and geographies, gathering 1,428 responses to modified pandemic survey.
+It surveyed 4,219 IT leaders surveyed across a wide 62% range of industries and geographies, gathering 1,428 responses to the modified pandemic surveys.

-In 30% top players, we see that they have reported some significant achievements:
+In 30% of top players, we see that they have reported some significant achievements: